beaker-project/beaker/documentation/user-guide/systems.rst

 Install Options
     These are default options which will be used when a system is provisioned.
     You can create different options per Arch/Distro combination.
+    See :ref:`install-options` for details about the meaning of these options.
 Provision
     Allows the user of this System to install a Distro on it.
 Lab Info